hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ### Trust Registry
 A document that lists authorized issuers and verifiers established by the [Trust framework](/docs/concepts/glossary#trust-framework).

+## U
+### UMA
+User-Managed Access (UMA) is an authorization framework that allows users to control and manage access to their online resources.
+UMA enables individuals to share their digital assets with others while maintaining control over who can access the information and for what purposes.

 ## V
 ### Vault Service